 A woman who was above reproach-above scandal-above disgrace-yet who suffered all three!
 A heart hitting revelation of modern love and marriage-"ONE MORE RIVER" (Print Ad-Washington County Post, ((North White Creek, NY)) 27 September 1934) See more »

-According to Jane Wyatt, "Jimmy Whale was crazy about Mrs. Pat.
+According to Jane Wyatt, "[James Whale] was crazy about Mrs. Pat [Mrs. Patrick Campbell].
 The set was kind of run for her.
 The whole thing was to get her relaxed.
 She was playing up a lot about how nervous she was, and I think she got an awful lot of attention that way. i think we felt sorry for Mrs. Campbell.
-Poor dear- how ever are they going to pull her together.
+Poor dear--how ever are they going to pull her together.
 That was my reaction.
-We all had to pull her together and help her through."
+We all had to pull her together and help her through.
 See more »

 See more »

 2 of 4 people found this review helpful.

 Was this review helpful to you?